Daniel-Lanchares/MSc-project/README.md

 [2]: **N**eural **P**osterior **E**stimation

-This library has been developed as a Master of Science project whose progress can be tracked here (link not yet available).
+This library has been developed as a Master of Science project whose progress can be tracked [here](Results/README.md).

 ## Usage
 The process is meant to have four stages: